Bit Efficient Toeplitz Covariance Estimation: Non-asymptotic Performance Analysis of

-Notably, when $\Delta = 0$, we know $\mathcal{L} = 1$, and thus Theorem~\ref{RateOfCovergenceR_alpha} reduces to \cite[Theorem 4.4]{eldar2020sample}.
-Remarkably, when $\Delta \neq 0$, the result in Theorem~\ref{RateOfCovergenceR_alpha} is only slightly worse by a factor of $\mathcal{L}$.
-This result is significant, as it demonstrates that even with the coarse data, we can achieve the same order of convergence as the unquantized case.
+Notably, when $\Delta = 0$, we have $\mathcal{K} = 4 \|T\|_2$, and Corollary~\ref{Corollary_upper_bound_r_alpha} then reduces to \cite[Theorem 4.4]{eldar2020sample}, aside from minor differences in the constants.
+Remarkably, when $\Delta \neq 0$, the bound in Corollary~\ref{Corollary_upper_bound_r_alpha} degrades only by a factor of $\mathcal{K}$, indicating that even with coarse quantized data, the convergence rate remains of the same order as in the unquantized case.

-\begin{remark} From Theorem~\ref{RateOfCovergenceR_alpha}, we observe the inherent trade-off between VSC, ESC, and resolution in Toeplitz covariance estimation.
+\begin{remark} From Corollary~\ref{Corollary_upper_bound_r_alpha}, we observe the inherent trade-off between VSC, ESC, and resolution in Toeplitz covariance estimation.
 Specifically, VSC corresponds to the number of samples $n$, while ESC is related to the cardinality of the ruler $R$, which is closely tied to the coverage coefficient $\phi(R)$.
 The resolution, on the other hand, is determined directly by the quantization level $\Delta$.
 A larger $\Delta$ implies a lower resolution.
-Theorem~\ref{RateOfCovergenceR_alpha} demonstrates that reducing one or more of these quantities (VSC, ESC or resolution) necessitates compensatory increases in the remaining quantities to maintain the desired estimation accuracy.
-For instance, for a fixed ruler $R$, reducing the resolution of the data (i.e., increasing $\Delta$) requires an increase in the number of samples (i.e., VSC) to achieve the same level of accuracy.
+Corollary~\ref{Corollary_upper_bound_r_alpha} demonstrates that reducing one or more of these quantities (VSC, ESC or resolution) necessitates compensatory increases in the remaining quantities to maintain the desired estimation accuracy.
+For instance, for a fixed ruler $R_\alpha$, reducing the resolution of the data (i.e., increasing $\Delta$) requires an increase in the number of samples (i.e., VSC) to achieve the same level of accuracy.
 This interplay highlights the necessity of balancing these factors in practical covariance estimation tasks. \end{remark}

-To further illustrate the implications of Theorem~\ref{RateOfCovergenceR_alpha}, we examine two special cases: the \emph{full ruler} $R_1$ and the \emph{sparse ruler} $R_{1/2}$.
+To further illustrate the implications of Corollary~\ref{Corollary_upper_bound_r_alpha}, we examine two special cases: the \emph{full ruler} $R_1$ and the \emph{sparse ruler} $R_{1/2}$.
 These cases provide contrasting perspectives on the trade-offs between VSC, ESC and resolution.
 The results are summarized in the following corollary.

-\begin{corollary} Under the conditions of Theorem \ref{MainTheorem}, it holds that $\|T-\hat{T}\|_2 \leq \epsilon\|T\|_2$ with probability at least $1 - \delta$ if any of the two conditions holds: \begin{enumerate} \item The full ruler $R_1$ is used with the VSC
+\begin{corollary} Under the conditions of Corollary~\ref{Corollary_upper_bound_r_alpha}, it holds that $\|T-\hat{T}\|_2 \leq \epsilon$ with probability at least $1 - \delta$ if any of the two conditions holds: \begin{enumerate} \item The full ruler $R_1$ is used with the VSC

 \item or, the sparse ruler $R_{1/2}$ is used with the VSC